oerpli/oerpli.github.io/about/index.md

 I wrote my bachelor's thesis in the laboratory "Scientific Computing" under the supervision of Sabine Andergassen - the topic was "Sampling the Ising Model" and was about different approaches to sample the Ising Model using single spin and cluster flip algorithms.

-I later rewrote the simulation from my bachelor's thesis in C# with a better GUI for the [Campus Festival 2015](https://www.univie.ac.at/650/aktuelles-ueberblick/campus-festival-2015/) (650 year anniversary festival of the University of Vienna) where it was showcased as interactive nucleation simulation.
+I later rewrote the simulation from my bachelor's thesis in C# with a better GUI for the [Campus Festival 2015](https://www.univie.ac.at/650/aktuelles-ueberblick/campus-festival-2015/) (650 year anniversary festival of the University of Vienna) where it was showcased as interactive nucleation simulation (pictured below).
 The source code and binaries are available [here](https://github.com/oerpli/Ising/releases)

 {% capture images %}
     http://i.imgur.com/kNhhD9g.png